m-krejci/m-krejci/README.md

-- 👋 Hi, I’m @m-krejci
+- 👋 Hi, my name is Matyáš Krejčí
-- I'm currently student at West Bohemian University in Pilsen, field CS
+- I'm currently student at West Bohemian University in Pilsen, field: CS
 - 👀 In the future I would like to study AI or SW development
 - 🌱 I’m currently learning python, C, java
 - 📫 You can reach me on my email matyas.kre@gmail.com